 The Battle to Lead China’s Esports Industry: What is Douyu?

 Douyu started out as the live-streaming arm of popular video-sharing website, “AcFun.”
 Acfun was a video-sharing site primarily focusing on ACG content, anime, comics, and games.
 It had a bit of turbulent history in that it constantly changed ownership with creators leaving to create rival companies.

 One such spinoff was Bilibili, which focuses on the same market and was listed on the Nasdaq stock exchange with an initial valuation of USD $3 billion.
 Similarly, the former owner of Acfun and creator of Douyu, Chen Shaojie, left Acfun to run Douyu as its own company.
 Douyu, which means “fighting fish” in English, is an online live-streaming platform (mainly video games-based) designed for users to share, add, and engage with videos and creators.

 Douyu was founded by Zhang Wenming and Chen Shaojie in 2014 with headquarter in Hubei in China.
-They claimed that they had control over 70% of China’s eSports market with 30 million Daily Active Users (DAU) and 200 million Monthly Active Users (MAU) in November 2017.
+They claimed that they had control over 70% of China’s eSports market and 112.6 million Monthly Active Users (MAU) in November 2017.
+Prior to their IPO in 2019 the total MAU was recorded at 159.2 million.
 According to China Internet Watch the platform had achieved a market penetration rate of 4.1% as of October 208, you can see the comparison to its rivals below.

 As of March 2018 data service Jiguang, reported that Douyu’s DAU had been recorded at 6.7 million, while its rivals, YY and Huya, had only achieved 5.8 million and 4.74 million respectively.
 Douyu was the largest game-streaming platform by average total monthly active users (MAUs) on both mobile and PC during the fourth quarter of 2018 according to recent details released in its IPO prospectus.